manu-07-ela/LAPR2_ISEP/docs/SprintA/Artifacts/FURPS.md

 ### _Workflow_ ###
 - Before sending a notification to a client, the system has to check that everything is ready and verified.11th paragraph of the enunciated.
-- The system has to have an algorithm that calculates the difference between the number of new tests and the number of tesults available.13th paragraph of enunciated.
+- The system has to have an algorithm that calculates the difference between the number of new tests, and the number of results available.13th paragraph of enunciated.

 ## Usability